chinasatokolo/MediaKit/speaker-rider.md

 If your event is based in/near Downtown D.C., I will gladly arrange my transportation.
 I request roundtrip car service/rideshare arrangements for further events within the DMV area to ensure my comfort and safety.

-I request that local transportation to the event venue be provided during the event unless it is within walking distance from my accommodation.
+For events outside of D.C., I request that local transportation to the event venue be provided during the event unless it is within walking distance from my accommodation.

 ### Accommodation
 For domestic and international events outside of Washington, D.C., and for which air travel is required, I request accommodation for the evening before and throughout the event or until the day after my speaking engagement.